Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception: Related Work

 \section{Related Work}

 \textbf{Flexible Real-Time Decision Making.} Intelligent systems that are reactive~\cite{georgeff1987reactive} and flexible~\cite{horvitz1990computation} are well studied.
 Our work is related to classical resource utilization and scheduling literature~\cite{boddy1994deliberation} and theoretical frameworks for real-time reinforcement learning in asynchronous environments~\cite{ramstedt2019real, travnik2018reactive}.
 Contrasting with prior RL based execution frameworks~\cite{chen2020cuttlefish, kim2020autoscale} which are operating in the suboptimal traditional latency budget paradigm~\cite{li2020towards}, \pname is situated in the streaming perception paradigm.
 The key challenge for all these works has been the difficulty in designing rewards to jointly optimize accuracy and latency, and previous frameworks have learnability issues (See Section~\ref{sec:reward}).
 We propose \pname with a novel reward and asynchronous training procedure for training approximate execution frameworks on large public datasets.

 \textbf{Real-time Perception and Video Analytics.} In the vision community, accuracy-latency pareto decisions or ``sweet spots'' for vision models have been studied~\cite{huang2017speed, li2020towards}.
 Drawing from these inferences, proposed design decisions exploit spatial~\cite{thavamani2021fovea, ghosh2023learned} and temporal~\cite{yang2022real} redundancies and improve real-time perception.
 These works are complementary to our work, and their meta-parameters can be learned via \pname, and changed at runtime (static in their work).
-Improved backbones~\cite{howard2019searching, zhang2018shufflenet, liu2021swin}, compression techniques like quantization~\cite{han2015deep} and pruning~\cite{lin2017runtime} are also complementary.
+Improved models~\cite{howard2019searching, zhang2018shufflenet, liu2021swin}, say \red{via found by architecture search~\cite{wang2021scaled, tan2019efficientnet} during training}, compression techniques like quantization~\cite{han2015deep} and pruning~\cite{lin2017runtime} are also complementary.

 In the systems community, \pname is related to video analytics efforts for the edge and cloud, wherein works aim to optimize design decisions~\cite{han2021legodnn, jiang2021flexible, guo2021mistify, zhang2021sensei, bhardwaj2022ekya} during training and inference. \pname can incorporate their decision designs during inference (like AdaScale~\cite{chin2019adascale}).
 For example, LegoDNN~\cite{han2021legodnn} decides which NN blocks to use via a novel optimization formulation, which instead can be learned via \pname.
 Mistify and Ekya~\cite{guo2021mistify, bhardwaj2022ekya} tailor models considering offline accuracy, latency and concept drift and these model choices can be selected by \pname at runtime.